 This world federation also notes that, "Where HR departments have traditionally focused on measuring their own effectiveness, there is an evolving recognition that they can provide organizational value by measuring the effectiveness of the entire business organization.
 The shift is significant as it represents movement from simply counting the numbers hired to determining the ROI of collective and individual hires on a long-term basis.
 Going beyond measuring turnover, this new approach considers 'bad' turnover and 'good' turnover along with the overall cost of replacement hires."

 When you start looking at the numbers, you realize the significant impact of trends and challenges in human resource management.
 There are many variables that influence human resource management.
 To give you a glimpse at some of the upcoming changes, the HR Leadership Council has released the following statistics:

 To meet or exceed all of these human resource management challenges, you'll need proven tools and strategies.
-The best way to gain the necessary expertise is by earning your Master of Science in Human Resource Development entirely online from U.S. News & World Report-ranked Villanova University.
+One of the best ways to gain the necessary expertise is by earning your Master of Science in Human Resource Development entirely online from U.S. News & World Report-ranked Villanova University.
 In Villanova's online HR master's degree program, you'll learn how to:

 As a student in Villanova University's HR master's degree program, you'll gain advanced knowledge in core human resource competencies, with a focus on developmental, strategic and global issues.
 Engaging online courses in a video-based e-learning environment will empower you with the latest tools, proven processes and best practices across a range of key topics, including organizational change, human resource planning, compensation, international human resources, organizational training and project management for HR professionals.